petar-m/EventBrokerSlim/docs/03-pipelines.md

 `RunAsync` accepts an optional `PipelineRunContext` and `CancellationToken`, and never throws.
 It reports outcome through `PipelineRunResult`: `IsSuccessful`, the captured `Exception` if a function threw, and `Context` for reading values left behind by the run.
 EventBrokerSlim builds its own error handling (`OnError`, retry policies, dead-lettering) on top of this result.
 That behavior is covered in [In-memory broker](04-in-memory-broker.md).

-If you do not need DI, call `PipelineBuilder.Create()` with no scope factory and rely on the context for inputs.
+If you do not need DI, call `PipelineBuilder` constructor with no scope factory and rely on the context for inputs.

 ## Next steps